Axiomata

 Bloom

-The earth held you shut; you called it shelter.
-Your sap thickened to honey, and the stillness felt like peace.
+The earth held you close; you called it shelter.
+Your sap thickened to honey, the stillness to peace.
 Season after season, you didn't survive winter – you rehearsed it.
-Above you, frost lifted years ago.
-Still you clench against a season that passed.
-The first warmth finds a crack.
-It enters the way water enters a dry seed: slow, then sudden, each layer prying from the next.
-You wonder whether the cold was all that kept you whole.
+The first warmth finds a seam.
+It seeps in slowly, then all at once – each layer surrendering to the next, each surrender indistinguishable from injury.

 The Shadow

-To bloom, the shell must yield.
-Some shells never crack.
-Some crack too soon.
-The Patient feels the warmth and sneers.
-Softening is defeat.
-His sister trusted the first false spring.
-She opened pink and tender, and the frost returned and burnt her black.
+The Patient meets the spring warmth with suspicion: to soften is to surrender.
+His sister answered the first false spring.
+She opened pink and tender; the frost returned and burnt her black.
 She died facing east, one leaf still reaching.
-He builds his vigil on her death.
-Each spring the sap rises – treason in his veins – and he crushes it back down.
+He builds his vigil over her ruin.
+Each spring the sap rises – treason in his veins – he drives it back into the dark.
 Not yet.
 The frost could return.
-He is never wrong.
-The frost can always return.
-Every spring, he is unchanged: still a seed.
+He is never wrong; the frost can always return.
+Every spring: still a seed.
 Perfect.
 Hard.
-Rotting inside the monument of his rightness. ❖ The Brave will not in the soil.
-The moment she feels sun, she tears free of the earth.
-Anything but another hour of darkness.
-She rises before her roots take hold – trembling, drunk on light.
-For one morning she is a miracle: raw honey and wet soil.
+Rotting inside the husk of his own rightness. ❖ The Fearless refuses to rot in the soil.
+At the first brush of sun, she tears free – anything to escape another hour in the dark.
+She rises before her roots catch – trembling, drunk on light, driven by the dark behind her.
+For one morning she is a miracle: raw honey and wet earth.
 The sun finds her.
-A child stops to look.
-The second morning brings ice.
-Her stem has no bark, her roots no depth.
-She reaches for reserves never stored.
-By dawn she is glass – one petal already falling.
+A child stops, fingers hovering above the petals – not daring to touch what he has never seen before.
+By noon, the frost finds her.
+A stem without bark, roots without depth, she begs for reserves she never stored.
+The sun she so craved passes cleanly through her: translucent, brilliant, already hollow.

 The Cut